The First Disease of the Year

 If You Have Snow Mold

 If you do have an outbreak of Snow Mold, it is a good idea to reduce any piles of snow that may remain, especially in shady areas.
 The longer the snow remains the more moisture and cool temperatures are present.
 Applying a chemical disease control material to grass already damaged by Snow Mold will do little to change the severity or need for lawn renovation.
-Most of the chemical controls should be applied in the late fall as a preventative treatment.
-Contact your local county extension service for the products recommended for your area.
+Contact your local lawn care professional at Spring-Green to begin a fertilizer program and schedule core aeration for a healthy lawn.

 Learn more about…